jeremylt/LFAToolkit.jl/docs/src/background.md

 where ``f`` and ``c`` represent the fine and coarse grids, respectively, ``R_{ftoc}`` represents the grid restriction operator, ``P_{ctof}`` represents the grid prolongation operator.

-To explore the convergence of multigrid techniques, we need to analyze the symbol of the multigrid error propagation operator.
 The total multigrid error propagation operator is given by

 ```math